emoore29/emoore29/README.md

 Hi!
-I'm an IT student, currently completing a Graduate Diploma in Information Technology at the University of New England.
+I'm Emma.
+I'm currently completing a Graduate Diploma in Information Technology at the University of New England.

 I am most experienced with JavaScript and React, but I'm enjoying learning Python, OOP in Java, and looking forward to learning more as I continue my studies and career.